3bdullah-Gamil/ImageBasedAnatomy_Tasks/README.md

 # 🩺 ImageBasedAnatomy_Tasks
-Faculty of Engineering, Cairo University
+Faculty of Engineering @ Cairo University
 Department of Systems and Biomedical Engineering

 This repository contains a collection of tasks completed as part of the course "Introduction to Imaging and Image-Based Anatomy".
 Each task explores a unique aspect of imaging systems and medical image analysis, demonstrating both foundational understanding and innovative applications.